List of Full House and Fuller House characters: Stephanie Tanner

 Her best friends in school are Gia Mahan and Mickey, whom she meets in season seven (the former is the only one who appears through to season eight).
 Of the three sisters, Stephanie has dealt with the toughest issues, such as peer pressure into smoking (in season seven's "Fast Friends"), "make-out" parties (in season eight's "Making Out is Hard to Do"), joyriding (in season eight's "Stephanie's Wild Ride"), and uncovering a classmate's child abuse (in season six's "Silence is Not Golden"), as well as the death of her mother when she was only five.
 In her early years, she is very sentimental about Mr. Bear, a stuffed animal that her mother gave to her after Michelle was born (this was the focal point of the season two episode "Goodbye Mr. Bear").
 She and Jesse are the most abrasive when it comes to how they feel about Kimmy Gibbler.

 In Fuller House, Stephanie volunteers to give up her life in London to move back into her childhood home to help take care of her sister's three kids.
 Kimmy volunteers to move in as well much to Stephanie's dismay but she soon puts her abrasive feelings aside, and becomes friends with her.
 Stephanie confesses to D.J. that she can't have kids but wants to.
 Stephanie starts a relationship with Kimmy's younger brother Jimmy.
-Becky schedules Stephanie for a pelvic exam and turns out she has three vivable eggs and can have a baby via surrogacy.
+Becky schedules Stephanie for a pelvic exam and turns out she has three viable eggs and can have a baby via surrogacy.

-Since she hasn't been dating Jimmy for that long she doesn't want to put pressure on him for being the father, and throwing him into a lifelong commitment so soon in their relationship.
+Since she hasn't been dating Jimmy for that long, she doesn't want to put pressure on him for being the father, and throwing him into a lifelong commitment so soon in their relationship.
 He wants to be the father.
 They are able to make embryos and Kimmy volunteers to be the surrogate mother.
 Kimmy is able to get pregnant with the embryos.
 At the end of season four Kimmy gives birth to a baby girl, and Jimmy proposes to Stephanie which she accepts.
-Stephanie names the baby Danielle "Danni" Jo, named after her dad and D.J..
-Stephanie and Jimmy get married in the series finale in a triple wedding with D.J. and Steve, Kimmy and Fernando.
+Stephanie names the baby Danielle "Danni" Jo, named after her dad and D.J.
+Stephanie and Jimmy get married in the series finale in a triple wedding with D.J. and Steve, Kimmy, and Fernando.
 The day after the wedding Stephanie reveals to D.J. and Kimmy that she is pregnant.